Laragear/SubscriptionsDemo/README.md

 > [!IMPORTANT]
 >
 > Changing a Subscription to another Plan creates a new Subscription.
 It doesn't change the current Subscription.
+Ensure you [set a grace period](#grace-period) if needed to.

-## Capabilities
+## Subscription Capabilities

 Subscriptions and Plans contain capabilities.
 This is copied directly from the Plan itself, and allows checking if an entity has certain power to do something in your app.